raceup-electric/Driverless/connect ES to laptop/README.md

 ## TRUBLESHOOTING

-it's possible that the AP don't work proprely.
+it's possible that AP doesn't work proprely.
 If this append you can resolve it using a specific command for start the ap with create_ap
 ```
 create_ap -n wlan0 MyAccessPoint MyPassPhrase
 ```